-We are pleased to have the opportunity to provide our comments on your draft comment letter in response to the IASB Exposure Draft Reference to the Conceptual Framework (Proposed amendments to IFRS 3).
+We are pleased to have the opportunity to provide our comments on the IASB Exposure Draft Reference to the Conceptual Framework (Proposed amendments to IFRS 3).

 We generally support the proposed amendments to IFRS 3, because the proposals would avoid unintended consequences.